John Mulgan: Death

 On the day following Anzac Day 1945, Mulgan's body was discovered in his hotel room in Cairo.
 An investigation led by SOE and the British miliary determined that he had died the previous day of an overdose of morphine.
 The initial inquiry could not reach agreement, but a coronial inquiry by the British Consulate General recorded a verdict of suicide.
 The verdict was supported by a typed and signed letter written by Mulgan to his commanding officer, Dolbey, describing his intention to commit suicide and asking the officer to create a cover story for his family, suggesting possible causes of either an accidental overdose of morphine or a sudden death from fever.
 Mulgan also wrote two farewell letters to women friends.
-The reason Mulgan gives for his suicide in his letter to Dolbey is that he has discovered he is suffering from throat cancer and does not want to live out his remaining time as an invalid.
+The reason Mulgan gave for his suicide in his letter to Dolbey is that he had discovered he was suffering from throat cancer, and did not want to live out his remaining time as an invalid.
 After his death, there was no medical evidence found for Mulgan's stated belief that he had cancer.
 Whilst most scholars accept the explanation of suicide, and attribute it to either unknown causes or Mulgan's deteriorating mental health, some people have speculated his death may not have been self-inflicted or may have occurred as a result of his involvement with SOE.

 Mulgan is buried at Heliopolis military cemetery in Cairo.
 He was survived by his wife Gabrielle (married 1937) and son Richard (born 1940).